-Our Jacobean Crewel Embroidery course presents an example of a design typical of the Jacobean period, using motifs from historical sources.
+Our Jacobean Crewel Embroidery Individual Correspondence Course presents an example of a design typical of the Jacobean period, using motifs from historical sources.
 Basic crewel stitches, as they were used in the period, are taught.
 Students are encouraged to research the stitches, dyes, materials, and design influences that shaped this embroidery.
 A short research paper relevant to the textiles of the period is required from the students.
 Students may design their own sampler if they wish.

 Jacobean Crewel Embroidery Lessons